 Understanding Mold and Our Remediation Process

-Mold has the potential to cause health effects and can spread through your property in as little as 48 hours.
-SERVPRO of Issaquah / North Bend understands mold and mold growth and has the training and expertise to remediate the mold in your home or business.
+Mold can cause health issues and spread rapidly within 48 hours.
+SERVPRO of Issaquah East & North Bend specializes in mold remediation and has the expertise to address mold problems in homes and businesses.

 Have Mold Related Questions?
 Call Us Today – (425) 313-3100